raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 So with a bluebird you can chain functions together in series, while if you didn't have a bluebird all you could do is write functions that transform other functions.
 Not that there's anything wrong with that, we used that to great effect with [cardinals](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown) and [quirky birds](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown).

-**meta-object protocols and method advice**

-A [meta-object protocol](http://en.wikipedia.org/wiki/Metaobject) or MOP is a fancy word for the way objects and classes work together in an object-oriented program.
-In some languages, like Java and Ruby, the MOP is built in.
-You can layer a few ideas on top of things, but for example it is challenging to add multiple inheritance to Java or to [add pattern matching to Ruby](http://etorreborre.blogspot.com/2007/04/pattern-matching-with-ruby.html "Pattern matching with Ruby") (A few languages, like Common Lisp, flexible MOPs that are written as libraries in the language themselves rather than buried in the implementation).
+**giving methods advice**

-We're not actually going to [Greenspun](http://en.wikipedia.org/wiki/Greenspun%27s_Tenth_Rule "Greenspun's Tenth Rule - Wikipedia, the free encyclopedia") an entire MOP in Ruby, but we will add a simple feature to Ruby's MOP, we are going to add *before methods*.
+We're not actually going to [Greenspun](http://en.wikipedia.org/wiki/Greenspun%27s_Tenth_Rule "Greenspun's Tenth Rule - Wikipedia, the free encyclopedia") an entire aspect-oriented layer on top of Ruby, but we will add a simple feature, we are going to add *before and after methods*.
 You already know what a normal method is.
-A before method simply specifies some behaviour you want executed before the method is called.
-In [Aspect-Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming ""), a before method is called "before advice."
+A before method simply specifies some behaviour you want executed before the method is called, while an after method specifies some behaviour you wnat executed after the method is called.
+In [Aspect-Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming ""), before and after methods are called "advice."

+Let's start with before methods.
 Here's the syntax we want:

 	def something(parameter)
 		# do stuff...